mjtb49/DragonFightPathVisualizer/README.md

 YELLOW: The node the dragon is currently heading to.

 ORANGE: The dragon's current target (where it is trying to fly to).

+The various features can be toggled via the /dragon command.